Kalamkaval

-Kalamkaval is an upcoming Indian Malayalam-language action crime thriller film directed by debutant Jithin K. Jose, who also co-wrote the screenplay with Jishnu Sreekumar.
-The film is produced by Mammootty Kampany and stars Mammootty and Vinayakan in the lead roles, along with Gibin Gopinath, Gayatri Arun and Rajisha Vijayan in supporting roles.
+Kalamkaaval: The Venom Beneath (or simply Kalamkaaval) is a 2025 Indian Malayalam-language psychological crime thriller film directed by debutant Jithin K. Jose, who also co-wrote the screenplay with Jishnu Sreekumar.
+The film is produced by Mammootty Kampany and stars Mammootty and Vinayakan along with Rajisha Vijayan, Gayatri Arun, Shruti Ramachandran and Gibin Gopinath, in supporting roles.
+The film's soundtrack album was composed by Mujeeb Majeed.

+Kalamkaval was released in theatres on 5 December 2025.
+The film became a blockbuster and emerged as the fifth highest-grossing Malayalam film of 2025.